nohadrweesh/ckad-notes/03-Configuration/nodeaffinity.md

   - preferredDuringSchedulingIgnoredDuringExecution
 - planned:
   - requiredDuringSchedulingRequiredDuringExecution
-- During Excution menas if pod is created and is running but the node label is removed what will happen to the pod , will it continue or it will be evivted
+- During Excution menas if pod is created and is running but the node label is removed what will happen to the pod , will it continue or it will be evicted

 - Combine taints&tolerations with node affinity to both place pods on required nodes and don't place no-needed pods on these nodes